geoffleyland/lua-csv/README.md

     file formats and spelling mistakes.

 + `buffer_size` controls the size of the blocks the file is read in.
-The default is 4096, which is what `pagesize` says on my system.
+The default is 1MB.
+It used to be 4096 bytes which is what `pagesize` says on my system, but that seems kind of small.

 `csv.openstring` works exactly like `csv.open` except the first argument is the contents of the csv file.
 In this case `buffer_size` is set to